László Papp: Professional career

 Papp, despite having hand trouble, turned professional in 1957 and immediately began rising in the Middleweight ranks.
 However, Hungary was a Communist country at the time and professional boxing was not permitted.
 Papp had to travel to Vienna, in Austria, for training and for his fights.
 In spite of this disadvantage, he beat several top-ranking contenders for the European Middleweight title, including veteran Tiger Jones, French champion Hippolyte Annex and Chris Christensen.
 After Christensen, Papp defeated Randy Sandy of the United States.
 In 1964, after Papp had already signed up for the world championship title bout against Joey Giardello, Hungary's Communist leadership brought his professional career to an end by denying him an exit visa.

 Papp is one of the few boxers in history to ever retire undefeated in the ring.
 His fighting record was 27 wins, 2 draws, and no losses.
 15 of his wins were by way of knockout.

 Death

 László Papp died in Budapest in 2003.

 Honours

 Papp was inducted into the International Boxing Hall Of Fame in 2001.

 In 1989 WBC President José Sulaimán gave Papp an award for 'Best amateur and professional boxer of all time' and granted him honorary champion status of the World Boxing Council.

-Budapest's Papp László Sportaréna, a multipurpose building best known as a concert venue and the home ice of the Hungarian national hockey team, is named in his honour.